Canto degli italiani: During fascism

-Fascist chants, such as "Giovinezza" (or "Inno Trionfale del Partito Nazionale Fascista") took on great importance, after the 1922 March on Rome.
-Although not official anthems, they were widely disseminated, publicized, and taught in schools.
-Non-fascist melodies, including "Il Canto degli Italiani," were discouraged.
+Fascist chants, such as "Giovinezza", became important symbols, after the 1922 March on Rome.
+Although not official, they were widely disseminated, publicized, and taught in schools.
+Non-fascist melodies including "Il Canto degli italiani" were discouraged.

-In 1932, the National Fascist Party secretary Achille Starace decided to prohibit musical pieces that did not sing to Benito Mussolini and, more generally, did not link to fascism.
-"Subversive" songs, i.e. those of anarchist or socialist type, such as the anthem of the workers or "The Internationale", and non-sympathetic foreign nations' official anthems, such as "La Marseillaise", were banned.
+In 1932, National Fascist Party secretary Achille Starace decided to prohibit musical pieces that did not sing to Benito Mussolini and—more generally—did not link to fascism.
+"Subversive" songs (i.e., those of the anarchist or socialist type), such as the anthem of the workers or "The Internationale", and non-sympathetic foreign nations' official anthems, such as "La Marseillaise", were banned.
 Sympathetic regimes' anthems, such as the Nazi hymn "Horst-Wessel-Lied" and the Francoist song "Cara al Sol", were contrariwise encouraged.
 After the 1929 Lateran Treaty with the Holy See, anti-clerical passages were also banned.

-In the spirit of this directive, some songs were resized, such as "La Leggenda del Piave", sung almost exclusively during the National Unity and Armed Forces Day every 4 November.
-The chants used during the Italian unification were however tolerated: "Il Canto degli Italiani", which was forbidden in official ceremonies, received a certain condescension on particular occasions.
+In the spirit of this directive, some songs were resized, such as "La Leggenda del Piave", which was sung almost exclusively during the National Unity and Armed Forces Day every 4 November.
+The chants used during the Italian unification were tolerated, however: "Il Canto degli italiani", which was forbidden in official ceremonies, received a certain condescension on particular occasions.

-During the Second World War, regime musicians released fascist pieces via radio, but very few songs spontaneously arose among the population.
+During World War II, regime musicians released fascist pieces via radio, but few songs spontaneously arose among the population.
 Songs like "A primavera viene il bello", "Battaglioni M", "Vincere!" and "Camerata Richard" were common.
 The most famous spontaneous song was "Sul ponte di Perati".

-After the 8 September 1943 armistice, the Italian government provisionally adopted as a national anthem "La Leggenda del Piave", replacing the "Marcia Reale".
+After the armistice of 8 September 1943, the Italian government provisionally adopted as a national anthem "La Leggenda del Piave", replacing the "Marcia Reale".
 Cooperation with the fascist dictatorship was now egg on the monarchy's face; a song that recalled the Italian victory in World War I could infuse courage and hope to the Royal Italian Army troops who now fought against Mussolini's Social Republic and Nazi Germany.

 "Fratelli d'Italia" resounded in Southern Italy (freed by the Allies) and in partisan-controlled areas to the north.
-"Il Canto degli Italiani", in particular, had a good success in anti-fascist circles, where it joined partisan songs "Fischia il vento" and "Bella ciao".
+"Il Canto degli italiani", in particular, had success in anti-fascist circles, where it joined partisan songs "Fischia il vento" and "Bella ciao".
 Some scholars believe that the success of the piece in anti-fascist circles then was decisive for its choice as provisional anthem of the Italian Republic.

-Often, "Il Canto degli Italiani" is wrongly referred to as the national anthem of the Italian Social Republic.
-However, Mussolini's Republic had no official anthem, playing "Il Canto degli Italiani" and "Giovinezza" equally often at the ceremonies.
-"Il Canto degli Italiani" retained value to the fascists only for propaganda.
+Often, "Il Canto degli italiani" is wrongly referred to as the national anthem of the Italian Social Republic.
+However, Mussolini's Republic had no official anthem, playing "Il Canto degli italiani" and "Giovinezza" equally often at the ceremonies.
+"Il Canto degli italiani" retained value to the fascists only for propaganda.

-Thus, curiously, Mameli's hymn was sung by both partisans and fascists.
+Thus, Mameli's hymn was sung by both partisans and fascists.